7 Life-changing time & energy management skills for uni students

 7. Outsource non-school-related tasks

 Household chores eating up your time?
-From house painting, apartment cleaning, window cleaning, floor mopping, to general house cleaning, you don’t have to do everything.
-If you have some time and extra quid, you can outsource these chores to mates who need extra quid.
+You don’t have to do all the house painting, apartment cleaning, window cleaning, floor mopping, and other housework!
+If you have some time and extra cash, you can outsource these chores to mates who need extra cash.
 Before you hire anyone, though, make sure you trust them since they’ll be in your flat and have access to personal things.

 💡 Tip: If you’re moving to a new flat closer to school, you can hire moving helpers to transport your furniture.